lexusimni/Time-Series-Projects/README.md

 # 📊 Time Series Projects

-A curated list of projects focused on time-dependent modeling and forecasting.
-These projects apply both statistical and deep learning methods to predict future outcomes based on sequential data.
+I don’t just predict the future, I model it.
+These projects use a mix of **deep learning, classic stats, and real-world data** to forecast sales, prevent breakdowns, and plan smarter.
+Basically, if it moves through time, I’ve probably modeled it.

 ---

 ### 🛍️ [Retail Sales Forecasting ➜](https://github.com/lexusimni/retail-sales-forceasting)

-Forecast retail sales over time using **Prophet, SARIMA, and XGBoost**.
-This project focuses on **univariate time series modeling**, trend/seasonality analysis, and includes visual comparisons across different forecasting models.
+Used **Prophet, SARIMA, and XGBoost** to predict retail sales like a boss.
+Trends?
+Caught.
+Seasonality?
+Detected.
+Forecasts?
+Clean.
+Great for businesses that like being three steps ahead.

 ---

 ### 🏭 [Predictive Maintenance for Manufacturing Data ➜](https://github.com/lexusimni/predictive-maintenance-manufacturing)

-Predict **time-to-failure** of industrial equipment using sensor readings.
-Combines time-based feature engineering and survival modeling to identify early warning signs of breakdowns, crucial for real-world reliability systems.
+Sensor data + survival modeling = **early warnings for equipment failure**.
+This one’s for the factories that want fewer breakdowns and more uptime, I’m talkin’ predictive power on the production line.

 ---

 ### 📦 [Multi-Product Demand Forecasting with LSTM ➜](https://github.com/lexusimni/multi-product-demand-forecasting)

-Forecast demand across multiple products using **LSTM neural networks**.
-This multivariate time series project focuses on sequential modeling, with real-world applications in supply chain and inventory planning.
+Forecast demand across multiple SKUs using **LSTM networks** trained on multivariate time series.
+Think of it as supply chain clairvoyance, powered by neural nets and hustle.

 ---